What Is Lean?

 How Can I Tell If My Child Is Drinking Lean?

-Due to its prominence in pop culture, Lean is most abused by teens and young adults.
+Due to its prominence in pop culture, lean is most abused by teens and young adults.
 This can pose a serious concern to parents who may suspect their child is using drugs or alcohol.
-If you’re concerned about your child, here are a few signs they may be using Lean.
+If your teen is using lean, it’s important to not wait to seek help.
+Abusing dangerous drugs like opioids as a young adult can result in long-term negative health effects.
+To learn about treatment options for yourself or a loved one, call a treatment provider for free today.

-You Continuously Notice Missing Drugs
+You Notice Missing Drugs

-Many of the components needed to make Lean can be found in most household medicine cabinets.
-Antihistamines like Promethazine, sold under the brand name Phenergan, can be bought over the counter and are commonly used to treat allergies, nausea, or insomnia.
+Many of the components needed to make lean can be found in most household medicine cabinets.
+Antihistamines like promethazine, sold under the brand name Phenergan, can be bought over the counter and are commonly used to treat allergies, nausea, or insomnia.

 Your Child Is Using Drug-Specific Language

-If you suspect your child may be using drugs like Lean, a potential indication may be the language they use while online or when talking with friends.
-If you believe your child is using Lean, some language you may want to look out for may include some of the following.
+If you suspect your child may be using drugs like lean, a potential indication may be the language they use while online or when talking with friends.
+If you believe your child is using lean, some language you may want to look out for may include some of the following.

-When referring to Lean itself, teens or young adults may refer to it as:
+When referring to lean itself, teens or young adults may refer to it as:

 • Purple drank